Maddog241/rua/doc.md

 f = function () body end
 ```

 A function definition is an executable expression, when Lua executes the function definition, the function will take a snapshot of the stack and stores that information into its 'closure' field.
-In the body of the function, the closure will be accessed first when its trying to reference a variable.
+When the function is executed, the closure will be accessed first when its trying to reference a variable inside the function body.

 For example,